Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 8 November 2025 02.22.30 UTC
+- WIB: Sabtu, 8 November 2025 03.26.39 UTC
-- WITA: Sabtu, 8 November 2025 03.22.30 UTC
+- WITA: Sabtu, 8 November 2025 04.26.39 UTC
-- WIT: Sabtu, 8 November 2025 04.22.30 UTC
+- WIT: Sabtu, 8 November 2025 05.26.39 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

-Kategori: motivational
+Kategori: inspirational